OpusGang/vstest/README.md

 - `['<codec options for pass 1>','<codec options for pass 2>','...']` is a list of options which are respectively fed to the codec for the consecutive passes in `-multipass` mode.
 The number of elements in this list defines the number of passes.
 - `[['preset1_name','preset1_opts'],['preset2_name','preset2_opts'],[...]]` is a list of cutom presets.
 Each of them is a list which first item is the preset's name and second item is its settings
 - `<vapoursynth function for indexing>` is the function used to index the test encodes in the comparison script
+- `<codec options to disable vbv>` are the encoder's options to disable VBV, if applicable
+- `<codec option to specify number of frames>` is the encoder's option to specify number of frames to be encoded, if applicable